|

 late 1940’s after the Bent Prop Project, a private group researching World War II aircraft losses, located Stuart’s

 aircraft with remains inside.
 This information was provided to the U.S. government but no action was forthcoming.
-So,

 Mary Roberts took matters into her own hands, exhuming and paying for private mt-DNA testing.
 The test confirmed the

 families long held suspicions that the remains were not those of Wesley Stuart.
-On April 17th the Recorder published

 a follow up to this story, written by Michael Fitzgerald.
-Excerpts from his story follow: [Begin Story]
+Excerpts from his story follow:

 "They wanted me to go away.
 Trust me," said Roberts, a Stockton bar owner.
 "But I didn't.
 They don't know Irish people.

-Irish people are persistent."
 “This latest twist in the story of Wesley Stuart involves an admiral's apology,

 an honor guard and Stuart's hope that, far away on a tiny coral island in the Pacific, recently discovered remains may really

-be those of her beloved brother.”
 “On Sept.
 13, 1944, Wesley Raymond Stuart, a lanky, 6-foot-1, blue-eyed,

 fun-loving cowboy, who rode bucking broncos in Oakdale rodeos, who played guitar and sang, flew off the deck of the carrier